 Number of Online Degree Programs: 7

-Single moms in search of a college degree will find ample support at Saint Cloud State University.
-This top online college for working adults provides plenty of parent resources through its Student Parent Support Center.
-Students enrolled in the program are entitled to a long list of services, including parenting workshops, a laptop loan program, academic resources, and even complimentary diapers.
-They’ll also have access to some of the best degrees for stay at home moms such as:
+Single moms and stay-at-home moms searching for a degree will find ample support at Saint Cloud State.
+This top online college provides plenty of parent resources through its Student Parent Support Center.
+Working moms enrolled in an online degree program are entitled to a long list of services, including parenting workshops, a laptop loan program, academic resources, and even complimentary diapers.
+They’ll also have access to some of the best online degrees for stay-at-home moms, such as:

 - Bachelor of Arts (BA) in Professional Communication

 The Higher Learning Commission has accredited Saint Cloud State to offer these college degrees for busy moms and single parents.